 FUN FACT: Saint Lucia is the only country in the world named after a woman and has second highest number of Nobel Prize winners per capita

 Located in the eastern Caribbean about 21 miles (34km) south of Martinique and 26 miles (42 km) northeast of St. Vincent, St Lucia is the second largest of the Windward group in the Lesser Antilles.

 Saint Lucia is home to hidden treasures, many of which are off the beaten track.
 Here are the best things you shouldn`t miss out when visiting this idyllic island!

 THE BEST THINGS TO DO IN SAINT LUCIA

 TIP: The best way to discover beauties of Saint Lucia is to leave touristy Rodney Bay and make your way to the southwestern part of the island where you will uncover the island`s little gems.

 One of the best things to do in Saint Lucia is definitely paying a visit to the Sulphur Spring Park, the most active and hottest geothermal area in the Lesser Antilles.
-Notable for the unpleasant sulphur odour (rotten-egg smell), Soufriere Volcano which collapsed more than 40,000 years ago, now produces only bubbling, steaming mud that can reach temperatures of 170 °C (338 °F).
+Notable for the unpleasant sulfur odor (rotten-egg smell), Soufriere Volcano, which collapsed more than 40,000 years ago, now produces only bubbling, steaming mud that can reach temperatures of 170 °C (338 °F).

-Nowadays the only “drive-in” volcano in St Lucia ranks at the very top of most travellers bucket list.
-Drive on a road passing through the edge of the crater, park up and walk just a few steps from a dormant volcano.
+Nowadays, the only “drive-in” volcano in St Lucia ranks at the very top of most travelers’ bucket lists.
+Drive on the road passing through the edge of the crater, park up and walk just a few steps from a dormant volcano.

 TIP: When planning a mud bath, we highly recommend wearing a dark bathing suit.